-Promise Academy Charter Schools are aligned with the New York City Department of Education and has adopted a General Response Protocol to manage emergencies and incidents.
+HCZ Promise Academy Charter Schools are aligned with the New York City Department of Education and have adopted a General Response Protocol to manage emergencies and incidents.
 In any emergency situation, the appropriate BRT for the building or sub-school will be activated and the Safety Team contacted.

-Harlem Children's Zone Promise Academy employs Security Officers and Safety Knights.
-While the majority of Security Officers' shifts are during regular school hours, Security Officers are present at the school 7-days a week, 24 hours a day.
-All Security Officers are employees of Harlem Children's Zone.
-Security Officers, as well as all Harlem Children's Zone employees, undergo a rigorous background, screening, and interview process before employment is offered.
-The minimum qualifications for a Security Officer include possession of a current New York State Security Officer's license; health and physical characteristics suitable for security duties including a physical examination; High School diploma or equivalent; a required criminal history background check; and proof of U.S. citizenship or legal resident alien status.
+HCZ Promise Academy employs Security Officers.
+While the majority of Safety Officers' shifts are during regular school hours, Safety Officers are present at the school seven days a week, 24 hours a day.
+All Safety Officers are employees of Harlem Children's Zone.
+Safety Officers, as well as all Harlem Children's Zone employees, undergo a rigorous background screening and interview process before employment is offered.
+The minimum qualifications for a Safety Officer include possession of a current New York State Security Officer's license; health and physical characteristics suitable for security duties including a physical examination; High School diploma or equivalent; a required criminal history background check; and proof of U.S. citizenship or legal resident alien status.
 A complete list of Standard Operating Procedures can be found in the Harlem Children's Zone Security Officer Manual.
-Twenty-four (24) hours of annual professional development are required of all Security Officers, including verbal de-escalation and non-violent physical restraint training.
-New York City Police Officers work closely with school officials and security officers in patrolling the community, the school's exterior, and calls for service.
-The school provides access to the adult restrooms, which has proved to be an excellent practice and strengthened our relationship with police officers and increased their presence around school property.
+Twenty-four (24) hours of annual professional development is required of all Safety Officers, this training includes training in verbal de-escalation and non-violent physical restraint.
+New York City Police Officers work closely with school officials and safety officers in patrolling the exterior of the school and community, as well as calls for service.
+The school provides access to adult restrooms, which has proved to be an excellent practice and strengthened our relationship with police officers and increased their presence around school property.